UsabilityDynamics/node-rabbit-service/readme.md

 ```

+## Debugging
+The module uses the debug module and emits logs in the "rabbit:service" namespace.

 ## Constructor Methods
 Typically the RabbitMQ Service will be started using the `startService()` method, which is nothing more but a shortcut
 to the instantiator.
 After instantiation the prototypal methods can be used within the constructor's callback to